Folliculitis - Topic Overview

 What is folliculitis?

 is an inflammation of the hair follicles.
 Each hair on your body grows out of a tiny pouch called a follicle.
 You can have folliculitis on any part of your body that has hair.
 But it is most common on the beard area, arms, back, buttocks, and legs.

 What causes folliculitis?

 You are more likely to get folliculitis if you:

 - Use a hot tub, whirlpool, or swimming pool that is not properly treated with chlorine.

-- Wear tight
+- Wear tight clothes.

 - Use or work with substances that can irritate or block the follicles.
 Examples include makeup, cocoa butter, motor oil, tar, and creosote.

 - Have an infected cut, scrape, or surgical wound.
 The bacteria or fungi can spread to nearby hair follicles.

-- Have a disease such as diabetes or HIV that lowers your ability to fight
+- Have a disease such as diabetes or HIV that lowers your ability to fight infection.

 What are the symptoms?